Code-Institute-Submissions/User-Centric-Front-End-Development-Milestone-Project/README.md

 Here's the link to my second planning mock-up: [Mock-Up 2](https://imgur.com/Q4LI45V)

 The mock-ups were very loosely followed.
 Even though it is not advised, I did improvise certain aspects as I saw fit.
+An example of this would be the header.
+In my mock-up, my header was sat on the right in a row in-line to the title.
+However, I changed this to make it sit beneath the title.
+Another example of this would be the "Who Are We?" page.
+Rather than two, almost full width boxes covering the page, I used Google maps and a text box beside it.
+I made these changes as I progressed through my project because I was unsatisfied with the way it would have looked.

 ## Features